maw501/maw501.github.io/project_edx_ML/_posts/2018-10-10-columbiaX-ML-week1and2.md

 1. Measurement noise – we can’t control this given the model
 2. Model bias – how close to the solution we expect to be on average
-3. Model variance – how sensitive our solution is to the data
+3. Model variance – how sensitive the solution is to the data

 The above analysis is more general (see [ESL](#esl) [7.3]) than the linear regression case though it's usually not possible to get nice equations for the tradeoff.